Places to Meet Dolphins in Florida

 No child is left out from the dolphin experience in Key Largo, and Island Dolphin Care makes sure.
 It was developed specifically so kids with special needs could undergo the healing pleasure of a dolphin’s company.
 Programs range from half-day meet-and-greets to five-day “Dolphin Time-Outs.”

-Tiny tots can enjoy this dolphin experience.
+Tiny tots can enjoy the dolphin experience at Dolphins Plus.
 Participants ages 3 years and up and at least 4 feet 6 inches tall can participate on their own (if they do not meet the height requirement, they must have a participating adult to hold them in the water).
 The Shallow Water Dolphin Encounter is a waist-deep dolphin interaction program where you can meet the dolphins up close and personal, while standing comfortably in waist deep water.
 You can experience interactive behaviors like body rubs, handshakes or kisses.
 All interaction is guided by a dolphin trainer, and one-on-one contact is guaranteed.

 8. Miami: Miami Seaquarium

-Here at the home of TV’s “Flipper” and erstwhile filming site for the show, you can make like Sandy and Bud and befriend a dolphin in either the Dolphin Encounter or the Dolphin Odyssey.
+Here at the home of TV’s “Flipper” and erstwhile filming site for the show, you can make like Sandy and Bud and befriend a dolphin in either the Dolphin Encounter or the Dolphin Odyssey at Miami Seaquarium.
 Both are group experiences, last two hours and are prefaced with a learning experience.
 Don’t miss the Flipper Dolphin Show at this 50-plus-year-old classic Miami attraction.

 9. Southeast Florida: Dolphin World